 - No consumables and very low maintenance

-- Cryopad software allows all control and monitoring of system via PC
+- Cryopad DTC software for control via PC